-Productions include Emma Hall's Ode to Man & We may have to choose, Katy Warner’s Reasons to Stay Inside & Dropped, MKA’s Group Show and Bryony Lavery's Bloody Chamber.
+My most recent production was Finegan Kruckemeyer’s The Violent Outburst That Drew Me To You which was Melbourne Theatre Company’s 2019 Education show and toured regionally throughout May-June.
+Other productions include Emilie Collyer’s Contest, a devised work with Monash University students All That Is Right, MTC’s 2018 Cybec readings, Emma Hall's Ode to Man & We may have to choose, Katy Warner’s Reasons to Stay Inside & Dropped, MKA’s Group Show and Bryony Lavery's Bloody Chamber.
 I received Green Room nominations for both Dropped (2013) and Reasons to Stay Inside (2015).

-I have assisted Susie Dee on Patricia Cornelius’ Savages (fortyfivedownstairs 2013) and Richard Murphet on his production of Richard Forman's Eddie Goes to Poetry City (VCA Contemporary Play Season 2013).
+I have assisted Lee Lewis on Noel Coward’s Hay Fever (MTC, 2017), Susie Dee on Patricia Cornelius’ Savages (fortyfivedownstairs 2013) and Richard Murphet on his production of Richard Forman's Eddie Goes to Poetry City (VCA Contemporary Play Season 2013).

-Last year, I was fortunate to be a participant in MTC's Women in Theatre Program.
-This has provided leadership training, practical career advice, open access to the Company and one-on-one mentoring with former Associate Director Leticia Caceres.
+In 2016 I was fortunate to be a participant in Melbourne Theatre Company's Women in Theatre Program.
+This provided leadership training, practical career advice, open access to the Company and one-on-one mentoring with former Associate Director Leticia Caceres.

-I also participated in Melbourne's Director's Lab presented by Melbourne Festival and Theatreworks, an eight day intensive creative laboratory offered 31 professional theatre directors from around Australia and the world, taking as its model the long-running Lincoln Centre Directors Lab (NYC).
+In the same year I participated in Melbourne's Director's Lab presented by Melbourne Festival and Theatreworks, an eight day intensive creative laboratory offered 31 professional theatre directors from around Australia and the world, taking as its model the long-running Lincoln Centre Directors Lab (NYC).